manveldavid/SyncMaster/README.md

-It helps you if you want to syncronize directories from PC to external device Configure file `SyncDirectories.json` struct:
+It helps you if you want to syncronize directories from PC to external device.

+Configure file `SyncDirectories.json` struct:
 ```json
 [